Something Leather by Alasdair Gray

 Feminism and fetishism?

-Something Leather is about the love-lives of four central female characters from a different social groups from 1963 to 1990.
+Something Leather is about the love-lives of four central female characters from different social groups from 1963 to 1990.
 It was inspired by Alasdair Gray’s conversations with many different women including Kat.
 And it is testimony to Alasdair’s fanatical focus on truth and honesty that many women today still find it engaging and empowering.

 I decided to get my tattoo after a difficult breakup (a classic reason to get a tattoo!).
 Around the same time I was reading Something Leather and was really struck by Alasdair’s description of the use of the wasp iconography that runs through Something Leather.